awakesecurity/proto3-suite/README.md

-                           repeated, and paths will be searched in order; the current directory is used if this option is not provided) --extraInstanceFile FILE Additional file to provide instances that would otherwise be generated.
+                           repeated, and paths will be searched in order; the current directory is used if this option is not provided) --extraInstanceFile FILE Additional file to provide instance declarations or standalone deriving declarations that would otherwise
+                           be generated.
 Can be used multiple times.
 Types for which instance overrides are given must be fully qualified.
   --proto FILE             Path to input .proto file --out DIR                Output directory path where generated Haskell modules
                            will be written (directory is created if it does not